 The teaching of reading is seen as a priority and we use the Power of Reading to support this.
 In the Early Years and Key Stage 1, children have daily, taught phonics sessions.
 Children read regularly either in a guided reading session or individually.
 Parents are encouraged to take an active role in their children’s reading development.
 We use the synthetic phonics approach as outlined in ‘Letters and Sounds’.
 Children are taught to hear, say, blend and segment sounds and to use these skills in both reading and writing.
 In Key Stage 2, children take an active part in taught reading sessions and guided reading to develop the key skills of retrieval, deduction and inference.
-Writing skills are taught explicitly within topic-linked English lessons in Key Stage 1 and Key Stage 2 linked to our Power of Reading texts However, Reading and Writing skills are constantly reinforced throughout the curriculum.
+Writing skills are taught explicitly within English lessons in Key Stage 1 and Key Stage 2 linked to our Power of Reading texts However, Reading and Writing skills are constantly reinforced throughout the curriculum.

 Mathematics is highly valued.
 At St. Felix we recognise the importance of mathematics as a life skill.
 Therefore, high quality mathematics teaching takes place daily in school.
 Provision in school is in-line with the new National Curriculum, which focuses on developing:

 - problem solving

 Our children are generally taught in their mixed ability class groupings, with some classes having mixed year groups.
-However, work is appropriately differentiated and adapted in order to extend all ability levels and in class support ensures access for all pupils.
+However, work is appropriately designed to provide challenge for all ability levels and in class support ensures access for all pupils.